 In 1894, he came second in the competition for the Monument to Prince Henry, in Porto.

 He returned to Portugal in 1896, where he became 3rd class Architect in the Directorate for Public Buildings and Lighthouses, and won the competition for the reconversion of the S. Bento Palace (former benedictine monastery between 1615 and 1833 and headquarters of the Portuguese Parliament since 1834), particularly of the Chamber of Deputies, projected by the architect Possidónio da Silva and destroyed by a fire.

 He designed small palaces, qualified investment property, mainly in the capital, planned eclectic, cosmopolitan and practical constructions, in addition to important urban equipment, such as the first Lisbon kindergarten (1901), the building of the Associação de Protecção à Primeira Infância (Child Protection Association), the Dr. Alfredo da Costa Maternity Hospital (1908) and the following high schools: Camões (1907), Pedro Nunes (1909) and Maria Amália Vaz de Carvalho (1913).

-Miguel Ventura Terra also designed the two Portuguese pavilions for the 1900 Exhibition in Paris (Pavilion of the Colonies and Pavilion of Portugal), and the pedestal for the monument to Marechal Saldanha, together with sculptor Tomás Costa (1900), in Lisbon, Santa Luzia Church, in Viana do Castelo (1903), Lisbon Sinagogue (Shaaré Tikvá or Doors of Hope), inaugurated in 1904 in Alexandre Herculano Street, the building of Banco Totta & Açores, in Ouro Street (1906), Lisbon, which was the first modern intervention in the Pombalina downtown area of the capital; the Politeama Theatre (1912-1913), representative of the Iron Art, also in Lisbon, and the Vidago Palace Hotel, concluded after his death.
+Miguel Ventura Terra also designed the two Portuguese pavilions for the 1900 Exhibition in Paris (Pavilion of the Colonies and Pavilion of Portugal), and the pedestal for the monument to Marechal Saldanha, together with sculptor Tomás Costa (1900), the Lisbon Sinagogue (Shaaré Tikvah or Doors of Hope), inaugurated in 1904 in Alexandre Herculano Street, the building of Banco Totta & Açores, in Ouro Street (1906), Lisbon, which was the first modern intervention in the Pombalina downtown area of the capital; the Politeama Theatre (1912-1913), representative of the Iron Art, in Lisbon, and the first project for the Vidago Palace Hotel in Chaves.